-26 Development driven by people/Support Paradigm: when people stays at the center of development planning process, the resource can be optimized with greater utility impacting larger number of people: http://sopheapfocus.com/wp-content/uploads/2010/06/Picture-31.png People's process of development can be witnessed through the evolvement of people's desire to improve their lives.
+30 Development driven by people/Support Paradigm: when people stays at the center of development planning process, the resource can be optimized with greater utility impacting larger number of people: http://sopheapfocus.com/wp-content/uploads/2010/06/Picture-31.png People's process of development can be witnessed through the evolvement of people's desire to improve their lives.
 Humans developed their settlement from living in caves, then building shelters, and now home.
 Along this settlement evolution, they had also established certain norms, standards, and a mutual understanding surrounding their community.
 That is called the people's process of development.

-27 Especially FIJI INDC (2015), Fiji National Climate change policy (2012) and National Development strategy (2015).
+31 Especially FIJI INDC (2015), Fiji National Climate change policy (2012) and National Development strategy (2015).

-- 1.1.1.
-Conducting city-wide risk and vulnerability assessment - 1.1.2.
+- 1.1.2.
 Producing hazard maps - 1.1.3.
-Developing city-wide climate change action plans - 1.1.4.
-Urban Planner / Resilience officer established.
+Conducting city level early warning system needs assessment. - 1.1.4.
+Developing city-wide climate change action plans

-The information generated by the vulnerability assessments (see method and expected outcomes in annex 3) and production of hazard maps will allow city/towns to identify the most vulnerable informal settlements and will provide them with the evidence base to assess if the identified settlements may need to be relocated due to climate hazards in the future.
-This would result in the exclusion of such settlements from component 3 (infrastructure) of the project unless adaptation options are viable.
-The vulnerability assessments would also provide the basis for planning for resilient development, including identifying low risk areas for development and identifying and prioritizing intervention that are resilient, sustainable and focused on the needs of vulnerable groups.
-Proposed interventions will be presented in the climate change action plans.
-The establishment of an urban planner/resilience officer is needed from a sustainability point of view: to anchor the project holistically at the city-level and expand it to other cities/towns and informal settlements.
+The information generated by the vulnerability assessments (see method and expected outcomes in annex 3) and production of hazard maps will allow towns and the national government to plan for resilient development, including identifying low risk areas for development and identifying and prioritizing intervention that are resilient, sustainable and focused on the needs of vulnerable groups.
+Proposed interventions will be present in the climate change action plans.
+The early warning assessment will identify early warning system needs and barriers for establish such a system.